 Colors speak louder than words.
 Choose colors that reflect your brand’s personality and resonate with your audience.
 Each color has its own psychology, so choose wisely.
 Blue can evoke trust and security, while yellow can signify optimism and creativity.
 But don’t turn your brand into a rainbow—stick to a primary color and one or two accents for clarity and impact.

 You can use color palette generators like Coolors to find colors that go well together based on what you have in mind.
 When you land on your colors, make sure to document the exact values (usually a 6-character hex code, e.g. #008080).
+Include these colors in your logo and in all the visual elements of your brand.

 Typography